5310/discord-bot-castform/README.md

 ### AccuWeather API Key

-You'll need one from [AccuWeather APIs](https://developer.accuweather.com).
+You'll need at least _one_ from [AccuWeather APIs](https://developer.accuweather.com).

 A free one will do, unless you add far too many locations and run out of your daily limit of 50 calls.
-That gives you 16 locations to query three times a day.

-You'd need to set this as an environmental variable called `AWKEY`.
+You'd need to set this as part of your location in `locations.json`.

-...Although you'll eventually want to query hourly when the pull hours change!
-At this stage, this is most easily done just by modifying `index.js`.
-The constant that sets the pull hours is called `PULLHOUR`.
-There are other handy debug helpers commented out within the file.

 ### Discord Bot Setup

-Similarly, you'd need to define your Discord bot's secret as an environment variable called `DISCORDKEY`.
+Similarly, you'd need to define your Discord bot's secret in `config.json`.

+A placeholder file is included, and only has one field so it should be pretty simple to start with.
+Eventually though, this file will store configs from servers that use your bot.

 The bot needs at least the following permissions number: `19520`

 You can refer to [An Idiot's Guide](https://anidiots.guide/) for more information.
 No, that's not me calling _you_ one, I didn't write the guide :D

+### Data Storage

+By default the bot will save all forecast data pulled from AccuWeather to dist under the `data/aw/<location>/` folders.
+And if you specified a custom model for your location, it'll save converted in-game predictions too, even though this information can also be directly derived from the AW data alone.

+The AW data is needed used to compile reports from past forecasts every hour.
+If you want to delete these files, make sure to leave at least the last two days.

 ## Usage